Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 Why Timing Matters

-The mistake is not choosing the season that aligns with your expectations.
+The error is not deciding on the season that would agree with your expectations.

 4. Assuming “All-Inclusive” Means Everything